-The module incorporates a FIFO that is 8 deep when the value of the PLEN bits (CRCCON<3:0>) > 7, and 16 deep, otherwise.
+The module incorporates a FIFO that is 8 deep when PLEN (CRCCON<3:0>) > 7, and 16 deep, otherwise.
 The data for which the CRC is to be calculated must first be written into the FIFO.
 The smallest data element that can be written into the FIFO is one byte.
 For example, if PLEN = 5, then the size of the data is PLEN + 1 = 6.
 The data must be written as follows: